 Why did these smart people behave in ways that didn't make sense?

-They didn't know they had options.
-Introduction vii
+They didn't know any better.

 These managers had never witnessed useful management, never mind excellent management.
 They tried to do the best job they could.
 And, they perpetuated what they'd experienced, or possibly even learned in school.
 They practiced what they'd seen-the old ways of management.